 Why do we grade our kids?

-Gradings start at under 9s for boys and under 12 for girls.
+Gradings start at under 9s for boys and girls.

 Grading is a fun way to start the season and get back into football.

 Grading is an opportunity for your son or daughter to compete with the best players in the club as well as to even out the other teams so all players get a more even amount of touches during game day and you will find that the improvement in the teams below the first team is amazing after grading.

 We do not grade every player into teams from top to bottom but rather give the children a chance to try out for the first team.
 We, however, would like to see all players turn up to the grading day so we get to know all players and understand their levels of play and hence nominate them to a team in a matching division.